Quadraphonic sound: EV-4/Stereo-4 and Dynaquad (DY)

 The first of these were basic systems with relatively poor performance developed by Electro-Voice (EV-4/Stereo-4) and Dynaco (Dynaquad (DY)).
-A so-called matrix format, it utilized four sound channels which were "encoded" into two stereo album tracks.
-These were then "decoded" into the original four sound channels.
+A so-called matrix format, it utilized four sound channels which were encoded into a stereo album track.
+These were then decoded into the original four sound channels.
 But with poor decode performance, these systems failed to match the accuracy or channel independence of later matrix formats.

 The original systems (DY and EV-4) suffered from low front left-right separation (around 12 dB) and a poor rear left-right separation of 2 dB.
 The decoders were designed more to give an effect rather than accurate decoding, which was mainly due to limitations in both systems.
 Since both systems were very closely related mathematically, users only needed one decoder of either system to playback albums of both systems.

-The differences between the early and late matrix systems were so vast, it made decoding DY/EV-4 with either SQ or QS decoders with accuracy impossible; the results often being a "smeared" or poorly defined sound stage, which could be vastly different from what was intended by the producer or recording engineer.
+The differences between the early and late matrix systems were so vast, it made decoding DY/EV-4 with either SQ or QS decoders with accuracy impossible; the results often being a smeared or poorly defined sound stage, which could be vastly different from what was intended by the producer or recording engineer.

 QS Regular Matrix and SQ Quadraphonic

 Improved systems based on Peter Scheiber's work on utilizing 90-degree phase-shift circuitry came later, namely the QS and SQ systems.

 The first of these, known as QS, was developed by Sansui Electric.
-A so-called matrix format, it utilized four sound channels, which were "encoded" into two stereo album tracks.
-These were then "decoded" into the original four sound channels.
+A so-called matrix format, it utilized four sound channels, which were encoded into stereo.
+These were then decoded into the original four sound channels.
 The QS system debuted in the United States in March 1971 and was improved by their Vario-Matrix system in 1973.

 The second, SQ, was developed and marketed by Columbia Records and Sony and entered the US market in April 1971.
 The SQ format was also used by companies such as EMI in Great Britain, who pressed several SQ album releases.
 The sound separation of the SQ system was greatly improved by the introduction of SQ Full Logic decoding in 1975 using the Motorola chips MC1312, MC1314 & MC1315.

 Both SQ and QS had significant support from major record companies and hardware manufacturers during the 1970s.
 They also achieved notable sales and market penetration.
 Unfortunately, due to the similarities in name and technology these could easily be confused by the public.